tanveer941/flink-snowflake-connector-sink-app/README.md

 * The Java class should have the same fields as the snowflake table columns.
 * The mapping of JSON data with java class is done `ExampleRecord.java` file.
 The name of the variables defined should be same as JSON keys.
   The `ExampleEnrichedRecordToMapConverter.java` also must have mapping keys same as the JSON data and snowflake table column names
+* Even if the JSON data is sent through Kafka with extra key-value pair.
+Data will land to snowflake table with only the columns defined in the table.
+Extra key-value pair will be ignored.
+* It is important that the mapping exist in Java class as part of the Flink job.
+* However, if the mapping does not exist in Java class as part of the Flink job.
+And you send data with extra key-value pair.
+The job will fail with error message.

 ## Running the JAR in the local Flink cluster
 ```sh